joshhornby/joshhornby.github.io/_posts/2021-01-25-advice-to-my-younger-software-developer-self.md

 A pairing session can be as simple as sending someone a PR to review, and then sitting down with them to discuss their comments.
 In my experience you'll gain more from discussing code with someone verbally than you would through comments on a screen.

 A pleasant side effect of pairing is you form relationships with the developers you pair with.
-This can be useful when your new at a company, so don't be afraid to ask to pair with someone.
+This can be useful when you're new at a company, so don't be afraid to ask to pair with someone.

 {% include newsletter.html %}